-Loratadine; lateral phoria at far; lateral phoria at near; hyperopia; young adults of the eyes to deviate under binocular fixation and turn from parallelism: in, out, up or down but this is held in check by compensatory fusional vergence3.
-In the fusion free state, it is entirely possible that the visual axes converge or diverge in a horizontal plane (Lateral phoria); again, the axis of one eye may be higher or lower than its mate (vertical phoria), ora combination of the two may take place.
-This condition is called heterophoria4.
-The phoria position thus is the position the visual axes take with respect to one another in the absence of all stimuli to fusion5.
-Lateral phoria is the latent tendency of the eyes under binocular fixation to deviate in the horizontal direction6.It is classified into orthophoria, which is the absence of eye deviation or ocular movement on interruption of fusion; exophoria, which simply put is a condition where the visual axes tend to deviate outwards on interruption of fusion; and esophoria, which is a condition where the visual axes tend to deviate inward on interruption of fusion7.
-The phoria position is usually considered both at distance(far) and near.
+Phoria also known as heterophoria is a latent deviation of the line of sight of the eyes from the relative position.
+It is the tendency of the eyes to deviate under binocular fixation and turn from parallelism: in, out, up or down but this is held in check by compensatory fusional vergence.
+In the fusion free state, it is entirely possible that the visual axes converge or diverge in a horizontal plane (Lateral phoria); again, the axis of one eye may be higher or lower than its mate (vertical phoria), or a combination of the two may take place.
+This condition is called heterophoria.
+The phoria position thus is the position the visual axes take with respect to one another in the absence of all stimuli to fusion.
+Lateral phoria is the latent tendency of the eyes under binocular fixation to deviate in the horizontal direction.
+It is classified into orthophoria, which is the absence of eye deviation or ocular movement on interruption of fusion; exophoria, which simply put is a condition where the visual axes tend to deviate outwards on interruption of fusion; and esophoria, which is a condition where the visual axes tend to deviate inward on interruption of fusion.
+The phoria position is usually considered both at distance (far) and near.